sapped/Authenticated-Full-Stack-Streamlit/README.md

 ## Notes for Users

 ### Rationale & Features
 Streamlit is great, but it doesn't natively support user authentication.
 This repo leverages Nginx as a reverse proxy layer with enterprise-grade authentication.
 It includes the ability to authenticate with most protocols like OAuth2, SAML, etc. This particular repo authenticates with Nginx's auth_basic, which is just a hashed username & password on a file.
 The goal is to separate presentation (streamlit) from logic, piping & persistence (FastAPI / Postgres).
-Ideally deliver data that is as clean as possible via the API and do minimal work before presenting on Streamlit.
-This way, you'll be setup for an easy transition to a more robust Flask/Django app once you're finished prototyping.
+When presenting information in Streamlit, you process as little as possible.
+Ideally, your database and API calls should get most of the work done, be it with SQL queries to the DB or POST payload parameters to the API.
+This way, you'll be setup for an easy transition to a more robust Flask/Django app once you're finished prototyping in Streamlit.
+Or, you can just keep using Streamlit!

 - Streamlit application that interacts with an internal API powered by [FastAPI](https://fastapi.tiangolo.com/)
 - Database is postgresql